albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Disabled if airport is already departure, destination or alternate.

+Note that you have to activate an alternate leg manually if you would like to fly it (see :ref:`activate`).

 .. _add-position-to-flight-plan:

 |Add Position to Flight Plan| Add Position to Flight Plan